InduwaraGayashan001/RFID-Based-Inventory-Managemet-System-/README.md

 3. Use the RFID reader to scan items
 4. Monitor real-time updates in the inventory list
 5. Generate reports as needed

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.

-## Acknowledgments

-- Spring Boot team for the excellent framework
-- React team for the frontend library
-- All contributors who have helped shape this project